narukihto/Quantum-Fortress/README.md

 🔗 Hybrid Signature Logic: Integrating classical ECDSA with Post-Quantum Dilithium in a single unified signature.
 This ensures backward compatibility with legacy wallets while providing a quantum-safe shield.
 🧠 AI-Driven Entropy Adjustment: Utilizing machine learning to dynamically adjust the Shannon Entropy threshold based on real-time network traffic patterns, further reducing false positives.
 📦 Persistent Audit Ledger: Moving from registry.txt to a decentralized PostgreSQL/TimescaleDB backend for immutable security logging and compliance reporting.
+🌌 The Spacetime Security Suite: Upcoming Strategic Modules While Quantum-Fortress (The Shield) and VeriPhys-Creator (The Seal) are now officially complete (v1.0.0), they serve as the foundational infrastructure for our upcoming Spacetime Security Ecosystem.
+The following proprietary modules are currently in development:
+1. 🆔 Quantum-SSI (Self-Sovereign Identity)
+Status: In-Development (Phase 2)
+The Logic: A decentralized identity protocol immune to quantum-shattering.
+It grants users absolute data ownership, eliminating reliance on centralized tech giants.
+2. 🕵️ Shadow-DEX (Privacy-Preserving Exchange)
+Status: Architectural Design (Phase 2)
+The Logic: A next-generation trading engine utilizing Zero-Knowledge Proofs (ZKP) and Lattice-based cryptography.
+It enables anonymous, high-speed financial settlements protected from future quantum surveillance.
+3. 🧠 Autonomous Threat Sentinel (Cortex-AI)
+Status: Predictive Modeling (Phase 3)
+The Logic: A proactive IDS/IPS engine utilizing Spacetime-Pattern Analysis.
+It predicts and neutralizes cyber-attacks before they breach the perimeter by "debugging the temporal past" of the incoming data flux.
+🚀 Acquisition Note for VCs & YZi Labs:
+These upcoming modules are part of a high-valuation technological exit.
+The Quantum-Fortress and VeriPhys engines are designed to integrate seamlessly with this future ecosystem.
+For strategic licensing or early-stage acquisition of the Spacetime Suite, contact the Lead Architect at Issaclex@proton.me.
 📜 License & Commercial Terms
 Open Source Protocol
 This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).